jmhertlein/jmhertlein.github.io/ryzenecc.md

 * The X570-Plus does NOT boot without either integrated graphics on the CPU or a discrete GPU in the first PCIe slot.
 I had found some post on Reddit suggesting otherwise, but they were incorrect.
 So at least some kind of GPU is required.
 * I picked the 3060Ti because it was right in the sweet spot of performance per dollar.
 If this were going to play video games I would have gone for a beefier card, but if the only difference a thousand dollars gets me is that stable diffusion will run like *maybe* 2x faster, well, that's a bit less compelling for me, especially since the 3060Ti is still 2-3x faster than the GTX 1080 I spend a grand on in 2017ish.
 Also GPU prices are still stupid right now and are further driven up by limited supply for the RTX 4000 series cards.
 * I just do shelf rails for these Rosewill cases.
-They make sliding rails for them but I won't even affiliate link to them because they suck.
+They make sliding rails for them but I won't even affiliate link to them because they are awful.
 I would put these on an IKEA shelf before I bothered with non-Dell rails again.
 * You don't need to connect the RGB cords on the cooler.
 I just picked this one because it was a 240mm closed-loop that was in-stock at a decent price.
 * I did not want to use an HBA if I could help it, hence the 8x sATA ports.
-I've done the whole "buy a dubiously sourced LSI card off amazon and then flash IT mode firmware on it" and I would rather just buy enough sATA ports to get me through to the next time either intel or AMD decide to release an interesting processor line.
+I've done the whole "buy a dubiously sourced LSI card off amazon and then flash IT mode firmware on it" and I would rather just buy enough sATA ports to get me through to the next time intel or AMD decide to release an interesting processor line.
 * We're right on the cusp of DDR5 and Ryzen 7xxx processors.
 I decided to take advantage of the fact that the Ryzen 5xxx processors were actually in stock at a competitive price, and the fact that ECC DDR4 RAM actually exists (I couldn't find a single listing for DDR5 ECC RAM).

 ### Things I would consider changing if I did it over again: